hirasso/wp-sync-deploy/README.md

 ./wp-sync-deploy/wp-sync-deploy.sh deploy staging run
 ```

-## Things to check after deployment:

-- [ ] Do you have to update your rewrite rules?
-(The script attempts to do this automatically)
-- [ ] - [ ] Do you need to delete transients on the remote server?
-(The script attempts to do this automatically)
-- [ ] Was the cache flushed?
-(If you are using [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/), the script attempts to do this automatically)

-## WP-CLI on the remote server
+## WP-CLI on remote server after deployment

 To ensure compatibility with the widest range of hosting servers, this script installs WP-CLI automatically on the remote server.

-This also has the advantage that you can provide a custom
-alias for the `php` binary to be used on the remote server (handy scenarios where staging and
-production share the same server)
+This also has the advantage that you can provide a custom alias for the `php` binary to be used on the remote server.
+This comes in handy in scenarios where your staging and production environments share the same server.

+## If WP-CLI can be installed on your server, wp-sync-deploy asks you if it should:

+- update the rewrite rules
+- delete all transients
+- delete your [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) folder if it exists